cungquang/LED-Ligth-Detector/README.md

   - Producer Sample Thread: Reads sampling data from the light sensor.
   - Consumer Sample Thread: Calculates the average exponential smoothing average voltage and detects the number of light dip events within a sampling batch.
   - Analyze Sample Thread: Analyzes statistical time periods, including the average time between events, the minimum/maximum time between events, and the total count of events.

+This application aims to provide comprehensive functionality for monitoring and analyzing light data, facilitating communication with external clients, and controlling LED output based on sensor readings.

 ## General File Sturcture